oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 - `lombok`: [Project Lombok](https://projectlombok.org/), adds some helpful annotations that eliminate the need to write a lot of getters and setters
 - `okta`: [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) that helps OAuth 2.0 and OIDC configuration

 Project Lombok saves a lot of clutter and ceremony code.
-However, if you're using an IDE, you'll need to install a plugin for Lombok.
+However, if you're using an IDE, **you'll need to install a plugin for Lombok**.

 ## Update the Secure Spring Boot app